pagopa/template-aws-infrastructure/README.md

 ## Howo to use this template

 1. Create your github repository starting form this template.
-2. Configure your aws cli and set the [credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+2. Configure your **aws cli** and set the [credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 Also refer the confluence page to work with [AWS SSO](https://pagopa.atlassian.net/wiki/spaces/DEVOPS/pages/466846955/AWS+-+Users+groups+and+roles#SSO-with-GSuite).
-3. The __src/init__ directory contains the terraform code to setup the S3 backend, the Dynamodb lock table, github openid connection and the iam role to use in the github actions
+3. The __./src/init__ directory contains the terraform code to setup the S3 backend, the Dynamodb lock table, github openid connection and the iam role to use in the github actions
-4. The __src/main__ directory cointains the terraform code to setup the core infrastructure.
+4. The __./src/main__ directory cointains the terraform code to setup the core infrastructure.
 5. The __.github/workflows__ directory contains two yaml files to run a terraform plan and apply actions.
 They need a github environment secret to be created: IAM_ROLE (see below.)

 ## Requirements